Study the Effect of Kale (Brassica oleracea) Plant Powder and Extract on Hyperglycemic Rats

 Abstract

-This study aims to find out the effect of kale (Brassica oleracea) plant powder and extract as used for hyperglycemic rats.
+This study aims to determine the effect of kale (Brassica oleracea var. acephala) plant powder and extract used for hyperglycemic rats.
 Thirty adult male albino rats weighing 150 ± 10 g were used during the experiment.
 Rats were divided into two main groups.
-The first main group (5rats) fed on the basal diet (BD) as control negative group.
-The second main group (25 rats) injected with alloxan (150 mg/kg body weight) to cause hyperglycemic, and then divided into 5 groups (n=5).
-First of these groups was left as a positive control group while the third and fourth groups were fed on BD and administrated with ethanolic kale leaves extract (200 and 400 mg/kg body weight), orally, respectively.
+The first main group (5 rats) was fed the basal diet (B.D.) as the control negative group.
+The second main group (25 rats) was injected with alloxan (150 mg/kg body weight) to cause hyperglycemia and then divided into 5 groups (n=5).
+The first of these groups was left as a positive control group, while the third and fourth groups were fed on B.D. and administered with ethanolic kale leaf extract (200 and 400 mg/kg body weight) orally, respectively.
 The fifth and sixth diabetic rats groups fed on kale leaves powder (2.5 and 5% of basal diet), respectively.
-At the end of the experiment (28 day), blood samples were collected for chemical analysis and liver and kidneys were extracted for histopathological analysis.
-Results showed that treatment with kale leaves in powder or extract form led to a reduction in serum glucose, T.C, T.G, LDLc, VLDLc, liver functions, Kidney functions and MDA.
-While the results showed an increase in the levels of both HDLc and antioxidant enzymes such as catalase and superoxide dismutase.
-Biological estimates have also improved such as FI, FER and BWG.
+At the end of the experiment (28 days), blood samples were collected for chemical analysis, and liver and kidneys were extracted for histopathological analysis.
+Results showed that treating kale leaves in powder or extract reduced serum glucose, TC., TG., LDLc, VLDLc, Liver, Kidney, and MDA.
+At the same time, the results showed an increase in the levels of HDLc and antioxidant enzymes such as catalase and superoxide dismutase.
+Biological estimates, such as F.I., FER, and BWG, have also improved.
+In conclusion, the group treated with 2.5% kale powder achieved the best results, and it is recommended for use in our diets to treat diabetes and its associated complications.

 Keywords